 The HIPAA Privacy Rule governs use and disclosure of PHI.
 137 The Privacy Rule also applies to business associates, but it applies through the obligations set forth in the business associate agreement, as opposed to direct application of the Security Rule.
-138 This is a technical distinction because the Privacy Rule also mandates the contents of the business associate agreement, and breach of the business associate agreement now exposes the business associate to civil and criminal penalties expanded from those provided in HIPAA as originally enacted.
-139 Business
+138 This is a technical distinction because the Privacy Rule also mandates the contents of the business associate agreement, and breach of the business associate agreement now exposes the business associate to civil and criminal penalties expanded from those provided in HIPAA as originally Business associates can run afoul of the privacy law by enacted.
+139 improper use and disclosure of PHI or by any use or disclosure of PHI the covered entity improperly disclosed to the business associate.
+140 If a business associate knows of a covered entity's pattern of PHI breaches, the business associate could also run afoul of the Privacy Rule by doing nothing.141